fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 ## Acknowledgements

-I am grateful to Professor Stéphane Ducasse and the entire RMoD team for their generosity during my 2018-2019 sabbatical at INRIA Nord Europe Lille.
-Thanks to them I learned so much about Pharo, Moose and a positive team culture in open source software engineering.
+I am grateful to Professor Stéphane Ducasse and the entire RMoD team for their generosity during my 2018-2019 sabbatical at INRIA Nord Europe Lille, where I learned so much about Pharo, Moose and a productive team culture in open source software engineering.